Mandatory Tweets of the Week 3-15-2019 - Mandatory

 Mandatory Tweets of the Week 3-15-2019

-Cover Tweet: @Chashmaswag
+Cover Tweet: @mattsurely

 Did you know when a week dies, a collection of funniest tweets is born from it for your twisted Twitter-loving pleasure?
 If you missed last week’s tweets, we highly recommend you not skip your weekly dose of laughs, if nothing else for your health.